santisoler/lapis2019/README.md

 ## Notes

-The poster was entirely made on Inkscape using the Glacial Indifference font, which is available under the SIL Open Font License.
+The poster was entirely made on Inkscape using the Glacial Indifference and Linguistics Por fonts, which are available under the SIL Open Font License.

-If the fonts are not installed on your system, the poster won't look as expected.
+If the fonts are not installed on your system, the `poster.svg` file won't look as expected.
 Please install the needed fonts.

+On `poster.pdf` the fonts have been converted to paths, so there's no need to install the fonts to see `poster.pdf` correctly.

 ## License